Click here to see the overview for mathematics 2022-2023

 • Considering the development of pattern in different cultures including work on

 • Discussing the use of mathematics in cultural symbols and patterns.

 Throughout school, pupils also learn about money and the role in plays in our society, for example where money comes from.

 Teaching and learning in mathematics is organised using White Rose Numeracy Framework and Assertive Mentoring Assessment and Target Setting.
 It is based on the key principles:

-- Dedicated daily Mathematics lesson using a variety of teaching and learning styles
+• Dedicated daily Mathematics lesson using a variety of teaching and learning

-- Manageable differentiation relating to a common objective
+• Manageable adaptation. relating to a common objective

-- One session per week concentrates on Arithmetic skills to promote and develop their skills in the four operations.
+• One session per week concentrates focuses on the four operations through

 Daily sessions incorporate: